<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Solution

-When a user adds an account to Okta Verify, authentication is required.
-The user must provide a username, password, and an additional authenticator if required by the Global Session Policy.
+When a user adds an account to Okta Verify, Okta requires authentication.
+The user provides a username, password, and an additional authenticator if required by the Global Session Policy.

-Upon successful authentication, a unique key is generated and stored on the device in either a hardware-backed keystore, such as the Trusted Platform Module, or in a software-backed keystore.
+Upon successful authentication, Okta generates a unique key and stores it on the device in either a hardware-backed keystore, such as the Trusted Platform Module, or in a software-backed keystore.
 Okta creates a device record in the Universal Directory, which associates the user with the device and the Okta Verify app instance.
 This device registration is viewable on the Directory > Devices page of the Okta Admin Console.

 • Okta Verify is installed.